 *Please be sure to check the transit providers’ websites for any updates or changes to schedules given the public health crisis.

 FREE SHUTTLE SERVICE will be available.
-The following shuttles will operate Monday through Friday from 5am to 9pm; and Saturday through Sunday from 8am to 9pm.
-All shuttles run approximately every 10 minutes on weekdays and every 15 minutes on weekends.
-(See Orange/Silver Line shuttle map above.)
+The following shuttles will operate Monday through Friday from 5am to 11pm; Saturday from 7am to 11pm; and Sunday from 8am to 11pm.
+Shuttle service between Addison Road Capitol Heights operates every 6 minutes on weekdays and every 8 minutes on weekends.
+Shuttle service between Rosslyn, Arlington Cemetery Pentagon operates every 12 minutes on weekdays and every 15 minutes on weekends.
+Shuttles do not stop at Arlington Cemetery after 7pm.

-METROBUS provides multiple routes that connect Fairfax County and Falls Church City residents to nearby Metrorail stations.
-Fares start at $2, cash or SmarTrip card, and service will be added on these lines during the project period.
+METROBUS provides multiple routes that connect District and Virginia residents to nearby Metrorail stations.
+Fares start at $2, cash or SmarTrip® card, or download the SmarTrip® app for a contactless way to pay.

 ARLINGTON TRANSIT(ART) is Arlington’s local bus service that operates on clean-burning natural gas and comes fully equipped with ADA accessible wheelchair ramps and priority seating.
 ART supplements Metrobus with cross-county routes and neighborhood connections to Metrorail and Virginia Railway Express.